aiaa-deic/deco/README.md

 This is the main repository for the AIAA DEIC Digital Ecosystem & Enterprise Subcommittee.
 It contains the source code for the [subcommittee website](https://deco.aiaadeic.org) and is the main location for collaboration for the subcommittee.

-We also use the discussions feature to discuss topics related to the digital ecosystem.
+Baseline documents for the subcommittee are provided in the Discussion groups, along with additions to the existing team roster.

 ## Contacts